-“Here, my love,” Alexei replied, stopping in front of a large, plain polished limestone building.
+“Here, my love,” Alexei replied, stopping in front of a large, plain building made of polished limestone.
 It had many square windows and rose three stories high.
-Thin lines of shapes like triangles or circles or just thicker solid lines of green, blue, and red were painted over the white blocks at the base and on the roof.
+Thin, patterned lines were painted over the white blocks of the building’s facade, at the base and roof of the building.

-“This is amazing,” Valon muttered awed after Alexei explained the significance of each of the mosaics.
-“So, what is taught?
+“This is amazing,” Valon muttered, awed, after Alexei explained the significance of each of the mosaics while they walked.
+“So what is taught?
 How are the classrooms divided?
 Do they teach girls?
 Are there electives?
 Recess?
 What are the age groups, since a monster is an adult by twelve?” he asked Alexei rapidly, still taking in the large hallway.
 “Is there any—”

 “Valon, calm down,” Alexei said, stopping Valon’s interrogation abruptly.
-A pinkish tinge blossomed in the human’s cheeks and Alexei smiled gently, stroking Valon’s cheek with his knuckles.
+A pinkish tinge bloomed across the human’s face and Alexei smiled gently, stroking Valon’s cheek with his knuckles.

 “Pardon me, Your Majesty,” one of the guards, Akron, a gargoyle, interrupted.
-Each step he took sounded like a bunch of rocks banging against each other.
-He carefully avoided bashing his stone bat wings against the wall as he turned back to the rulers.
-“But why do the humans stay in schooling so long after adulthood?”
+Each step he took sounded like a bunch of rocks bashing against each other.
+He carefully avoided banging his bat-shaped wings against the wall as he turned back to the rulers.
+“Why do the humans stay in schooling so long after adulthood?”

 “Oh!
 Adulthood is now age eighteen, at least it is in America.
 You can vote, you can enlist in the army, but you can’t drink.
 Ah, America,” Valon stated with a roll of his eyes.
 The monsters’ eyes around him widened dramatically.

-“So it’s not at their maturity anymore?”
-Alexei further question.
+“So adulthood is truly not at their maturity anymore?”
+Alexei further questioned.

 “No. It’s too young to be decided that way now.
 And too inconsistent.”